What are binary options?

 No business in Canada is currently registered or authorized to market or sell binary options.
 For more information on binary options fraud, and tips on how to protect yourself, please visit BinaryOptionsFraud.ca.

 Talk to the OSC

 If you’ve been approached by a binary options trading company or have lost money in a transactionTransaction The process where one person or party buys goods or services from another for money.
 Examples include taking money out of an account, buying something with a credit card or taking out a loan.+ read full definition, we want to hear from you.
 To learn more about how to better protect your money, get in touch with the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition Inquiries and Contact Centre.
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition Inquiries and Contact Centre.

 What are the risks?

 There are several websites that allow users to trade binary options.
 Some may claim that these investments are risk-free or that the site will reimburse its users for lost wagers.
 However, these claims are inherently too good to be true; all investing involves some amount of risk, and most site disclaimers will clearly state that investors could stand to lose their entire investment.

 Websites that facilitate binary options trades can sometimes expose investors to potential frauds, including manipulating the trading software to adjust a binary option’s price and payout.
 For example, if a trade is “winning” during its allotted period of time, the option’s timeframe may be arbitrarily extended until the trade becomes a loss.